abdulabedin/ContactBook/README.md

-Created a contact book application using python and SQL The applications lets user's add, delete, find and update contacts
+Created a contact book application using python and SQL.
+The applications lets user's add, delete, find and update contacts.